-A good NPS score range is one that is better than your last NPS.
-That’s our way of saying you should really only compete against yourself — and there’s good reason for that.
+A good Net Promoter Score range is one that is better than your last.
+That’s our way of saying you should really only compete against yourself — and there’s a good reason for that.

 Whatever your starting score is – and no matter what your industry benchmark NPS score range may be – your focus should be on raising your number.